patrick-klein/script.library.integration.tool/README.md

 4. While in Add-ons, go to Install from repository --> Library Tools repository --> Program add-ons --> Select Library Integration Tool

-5. Open the settings for Library Integration Tool and choose a Managed Folder.
-This is where the metadata and stream files will be stored.
-I suggest you create a new folder near your existing media called "ManagedMedia", but any folder will work.
+5. By default, the managed folder is in the addon userdata folder.
+You may open the settings for Library Integration Tool if you want to choose a custom managed folder instead.

 6. Run Library Integration Tool for the first time.
-You will get a message letting you know the Managed Folder was configured.
+You will get a message letting you know the managed folder was configured.

-7. From Kodi Settings, go to Media Settings --> Library --> Videos... --> and navigate to your Managed Folder.
+7. From Kodi Settings, go to Media Settings --> Library --> Videos....
+If you are using a custom managed folder, add it as a source here, otherwise add `special://userdata/addon_data/script.library.integration.tool/`.
 Set content for ManagedMovies to Movies and check "Movies are in separate folders that match the movie title".
 Set content for ManagedTV to TV shows.
-Recommended to use "Local information only" if you want to use your own metadata.
+If you plan on using your own metadata, you may want to select "Local information only".

 DISCLAIMER:  Do not directly edit the contents of ManagedMovies, ManagedTV, or managed.db; you need to use the Library Integration Tool menu to edit these items.